Welcome to TNW Basics, a collection of tips, guides, and advice on how to easily get the most out of your gadgets, apps, and other stuff.

 Online multiplayer games

 As always, video games bring people together.
 Depending on your tastes, there are any number of online-based multiplayer games that you can enjoy with your buddies.
-If you’re feeling some battle royale fever, Fortnite is around as always.
-I’ve been quite enjoying Call of Duty: Warzone as well — and considering the game accrued more than 30 million players in 10 days, I’m apparently not the only one.
-While I wasn’t in love with it when it launched, Sea of Thieves has become a fun first-person pirate game.
+If you’re feeling some battle royale fever, Fortnite (PC, PS4, PS5, Xbox, Switch, Android) is around as always.

 If you’re feeling a little humorous, you can play your friends at Jackbox Party Pack, which you can get on just about every console and PC gaming store out there.
 You can partake of some pretty absurd party games with up to 10 participants.
 If you’ve ever played You Don’t Know Jack, you’ll get the gist of it.
 Jackbox Games published a tutorial explaining how to play its games over Zoom, Google Hangouts, and Discord.